LSU New Orleans: Campus

 The university's campus is located in the New Orleans metropolitan area, sitting on Lake Pontchartrain at the end of Elysian Fields Avenue and on the former site of NAS New Orleans.
-The UNO Research and Technology Park, referred to as "The Beach" is located adjacent to campus on the former site of the Pontchartrain Beach amusement park.
-The Kiefer UNO Lakefront Arena and Maestri Field at Privateer Park, UNO's basketball and baseball facilities, are located at the corner of Franklin Avenue and Leon C. Simon Boulevard.
+The LSUNO Research and Technology Park, referred to as "The Beach" is located adjacent to campus on the former site of the Pontchartrain Beach amusement park.
+The Kiefer LSUNO Lakefront Arena and Maestri Field at Privateer Park, LSUNO's basketball and baseball facilities, are located at the corner of Franklin Avenue and Leon C. Simon Boulevard.

-UNO's classes were originally housed in the remaining buildings following the closure of NAS New Orleans at that site.
+LSUNO's classes were originally housed in the remaining buildings following the closure of NAS New Orleans at that site.
 As a nod to campus' time as a Naval base, the oldest lecture buildings completed in 1960, the Liberal Arts Building and the Science Building, are both numbered and laid-out like a ship with Liberal Arts featuring exterior balconies for access to the classrooms as opposed to interior hallways, and both Liberal Arts and Science featuring two central courtyards in each building.

 Throughout the years, additional permanent buildings were built to accommodate a larger student body.
-These include Milneburg Hall (1969), the University Center (1969), the Earl K. Long Library (1970), the Geology/Psychology Building (1972), the Engineering Building (1987), the Life Sciences Complex (Phase 1: the Computer Center, Phase 2: the Biology Building, and Phase 3: the Mathematics Building; All completed between 1979 and 1984), the Chemical-Sciences Annex (1997), and Kirschman Hall (2004).
+These include Milneburg Hall (1969), the University Center (1969), the Human Performance Center (1969), the Earl K. Long Library (1970), the Geology/Psychology Building (1972), the Bicentennial Education Building (1976), the Engineering Building (1987), the Life Sciences Complex (Phase 1: the Computer Center, Phase 2: the Biology Building, and Phase 3: the Mathematics Building; All completed between 1979 and 1984), the Chemical-Sciences Annex (1997), and Kirschman Hall (2004).

 The College of Engineering building is the tallest building on campus.
 It has nine floors and is home to the university's Naval Architecture and Marine Engineering (NAME) Program, among other engineering programs.

 Two buildings on campus feature atrium designs as opposed to hallways.
 Kirschman Hall, the newest lecture building on campus and home of the College of Business Administration, features a large atrium in the center with a few satellite hallways connecting to it.
 It is considered to be the second largest lecture building on campus (after the engineering building).

+Due to the impacts of low enrollment and chronic maintenance issues in these buildings, the university has officially decommissioned two campus buildings, Milneburg Hall and the Liberal Arts Building.
+These buildings had the most significant deferred maintenance challenges on campus, and significant asbestos mitigation projects would have been required.
+The buildings are currently vacant on the campus with future plans to demolish Milneburg Hall.

+In addition to the closures of these buildings, the University decided to enter a long-term lease with Benjamin Franklin High School to convert the Human Performance Center (the former home of athletics) to a satellite building for Franklin.
+This helps reduce LSUNO's footprint as Franklin was using classrooms in the Bicentennial Education Building across campus, which is housing various departments from Milneburg and Liberal Arts.
+This building is also much closer to the main Franklin campus.